- iOS 11.0+

 When face tracking is active, ARKit automatically adds

 ARFace objects to the running AR session, containing information about the user’s face, including its position and orientation.
+(ARKit detects and provides information about only face at a time.
+If multiple faces are present in the camera image, ARKit chooses the largest or most clearly recognizable face.)

 In a SceneKit-based AR experience, you can add 3D content corresponding to a face anchor in the